7 luxury vacations in Mexico

 Quinta Real Oaxaca: A gracefully restored convent.

-The "culinary capital of Mexico" is much more than its legendary restaurant scene.
+The "culinary capital of Mexico" is much more than its restaurant scene.

 Carved from glistening cantera stone into a splendid example of harmonious Spanish Colonial architecture, it's home to exquisite churches, museums, pre-Columbian ruins and shops selling seriously psychedelic handicrafts.

-Note: Editor's note: This article was reformatted, updated and republished in 2017.